An October 7 9th of Av

 I am not suggesting that anyone deserved the demonic brutality Hamas inflicted.
 Nobody does!
 But these young people certainly did not have God’s protection.
 They were carousing on a Sabbath and on a sacred holy day that they should be keeping!
 Hamas preyed on that—motivated by Satan the devil.

 In 2022, the Israeli government reported 15,720 abortions.
 Like the ancient Israelites, modern Judah seems to have few qualms in legalizing child sacrifice, despite the Bible’s laws protecting the unborn (Exodus 21:22-23).
 The Central Intelligence Agency’s World Factbook lists Israel’s population as 9,402,617.
-Assuming a woman has only one abortion a year, that means roughly 1 in every 598 Israeli women has an abortion each year.
+That is 1 abortion per every 598 people.

 Synagogues around the world will read Lamentations today.
 Jeremiah wrote in response to what he saw in society: “Let us search and try our ways, and turn again to the Lord.
 Let us lift up our heart with our hands unto God in the heavens.
 We have transgressed and rebelled: thou hast not pardoned” (Lamentations 3:40-42).